uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Economic reconciliation involves working in partnership with Indigenous peoples to ensure that lands and resources within their traditional territories are developed in culturally respectful ways that fully recognize Treaty and Aboriginal rights and title.

 Establishing constructive, mutually beneficial relationships and partnerships with Indigenous communities will contribute to their economic growth, improve community health and well-being, and ensure environmental sustainability that will ultimately benefit Indigenous peoples and all Canadians.
-Unlike with the residential schools of the<!--x-->
-past, where Aboriginal peoples had no say in the design of the system and no ability to protect their children from intrinsic harms, First Nations, Inuit, and Métis peoples today want to manage their own lives.
+Unlike with the residential schools of the <!-- page 360 -->past, where Aboriginal peoples had no say in the design of the system and no ability to protect their children from intrinsic harms, First Nations, Inuit, and Métis peoples today want to manage their own lives.
 In terms of the economy, that means participating in it on their own terms.
 They want to be part of the decision-making process.
 They want their communities to benefit if large-scale economic projects come into their territories.